guyromellemagayano/guyromellemagayano/packages/components/src/address/README.md

 <!-- markdownlint-disable line-length proper-names -->
 # Address Component

-A polymorphic and accessible wrapper for the HTML `<address>` element, designed for semantically marking up contact information and addresses.
+A polymorphic and accessible wrapper for the HTML `<address>` element with analytics tracking, designed for semantically marking up contact information and addresses.
 This component maintains high performance and adheres to strict accessibility standards.

 ## 📋 Table of Contents